ZerroDevs/yt-dlp-downloader/README.md

 ## ✨ Features

-### 🎬 Core Functionality
+### 🎬 Video Downloading
 - **Multi-platform support** - Seamlessly download from YouTube, TikTok, Instagram, and more!
 - **Smart platform detection** - Automatically detects the video platform straight from the URL.
 - **Multiple quality options** - Select from various video resolutions and audio formats.
 - **Real-time progress tracking** - Live download progress with ETA and speed metrics.
-- **Queue system** - Download multiple videos simultaneously without freezing the app.
-- **Download history** - View, manage, and re-download past media from your history.
 - **Windows-compatible output** - Converts to H.264 MP4 format for maximum compatibility.

+### 🎵 Media Player & Management
+- **Integrated Music Player** - Listen to your downloaded audio or external files directly within the app.
+- **Queue System** - Queue multiple downloads and process them simultaneously without freezing the app.
+- **Download History** - View, manage, and re-download past media from your comprehensive history tab.

+### 🛠️ Utility Tools
+A suite of built-in tools to manage your media and productivity:
+- **URL Shortener** - Create short, manageable links quickly.
+- **QR Generator** - Generate QR codes for any URL or text.
+- **Image Converter** - Convert images between different formats seamlessly.
+- **Image Resizer** - Scale your images to custom dimensions.
+- **Image Compressor** - Reduce image file sizes without sacrificing quality.
+- **Image Cropper** - Crop images to focus on the perfect subject.
+- **Video Rotator** - Easily rotate incorrectly oriented videos.
+- **Video Trimmer** - Cut and trim videos to your desired length.

 ### ☁️ Cloud Integration
 - **Backblaze B2 storage** - Archive your downloads securely to cloud storage.